 Alcoholics experience such strong physical dependency that drinking becomes necessary to cope with everything from day-to-day life affairs to psychological issues.
 Alcohol leads to depression, anxiety, and isolation.
 In turn, these factors also disrupt family relationships, work, and social lives.
 Even as alcoholics watch their lives go to ruin, they cannot give up their dependence on using alcohol and drinking more to cope with their pain and guilt.

 All drugs have physical dependence risks and side effects, ranging from short to long-term problems and death.
 Different drugs have varying levels of dependency and physical impacts.
 Many drug users also drink as well.
 Alcohol can expand the effects of drugs and cause even more damage to the body.

 Cocaine users experience problems with heart rate, breathing, sleeping, and loss of appetite.
-Physical effects also include cold sweats, nausea and vomiting, restlessness, anxiety, as well as swelling and bleeding of mucous membranes.
+Physical effects also include cold sweats, nausea, and vomiting, restlessness, anxiety, as well as swelling and bleeding of mucous membranes.
 Cocaine can cause heart attacks whether injected or inhaled through the nasal passages.
 Cocaine use leads to malnutrition and causes typical health problems as a result of lacking nutrients and calories.
-Cocaine overdose can prove to be fatal.
+A cocaine overdose can prove to be fatal.

 Psychedelics and Stimulants

 LSD and amphetamines have typical health impacts on heart rate and can cause disorientation.
 However, they can also lead to psychosis and paranoia.
 LSD can have such severe long-term effects that even well after stopping, users still experience hallucinations and psychosis problems.